 8 Pounds of Memories in a Can

-Left me to watch a multitude of young Collegiate wrestlers in the prime of their lives (and singlets) compete for the opportunity to represent their Conference, their Team and themselves at the NCAA Wrestling Championships.
+She left me to watch a multitude of young Collegiate wrestlers in the prime of their lives (and singlets) compete for the opportunity to represent their Conference, their Team and themselves at the NCAA Wrestling Championships in Cleveland.

-Her absence left the two dogs, three cats, four horses and myself all standing around in our skivvies staring at each other wondering how much beer we could consume, war movies we could watch, and openly debating if pizza was a three meal a day option.Before the nine of us could cut loose the “Honey Do” list had to be dealt with.
-We all saw it lurking there on the frig beckoning like the chores on an early Saturday morning.
+Her absence left me with two dogs, three cats, four horses and myself all standing around in our skivvies staring at each other wondering how much beer we could consume, war movies we could watch, and openly debating if pizza was a three meal a day option.Before the nine of us could cut loose the “Honey Do” list had to be dealt with.
+We all saw it lurking there on the frig beckoning to us like the dreaded chores on an early Saturday morning.

-Ol Righty, one more task and I can order the heart stopping, colin stretching, meat lovers Chicago style large pizza and this weekend’s MMA fights.
+Ol Righty, one more task and I can order the heart stopping, colin stretching, meat lovers Chicago style extra large pizza and hit up Dish for this weekend’s MMA fights.

 No worries!
 This will take ten minutes tops!
 All I needed was a bolt and a nut...

-Quickly skating out to the garage in my stocking feet I arrived at my beloved tool bench.
+Quickly skating out to the garage in my stocking feet, seeing myself as Tom Cruise in "Risky Business", I arrived at my beloved tool bench.
+The multitude of stickers from years past always welcoming.

 Holy Cow!
-This can has anything this modern world may need or want and then some.
+My family heirloom has anything this modern day world may need (or want).
+And then some!

 Knowing exactly what my project called for, I began digging through the first layer.